tencentyun/intlcloud-documents/product_new/网站产品中心/SSL证书/产品简介/产品优势_intl_en.md

 ### Improving Search Rankings
 HTTPS can help improve search rankings and sites credibility.
 Google adjusted the search engine algorithm in 2014.
-"HTTPS-encrypted websites rank higher in search results than HTTP sites."
+According to the platform, "HTTPS-encrypted websites rank higher in search results than HTTP sites."
 Search engine vendors in Mainland China are also stepping up their focus on HTTPS to fuel SEO optimization.